-Funds requested for equipment and instrumentation (computers, computer-related hardware, software, laboratory or field instrumentation, and scientific or industrial machinery) normally may not exceed \$200,000 for the duration of a full project grant.
-Exceptions to this limit will be considered when a single piece of equipment costs in excess of the maximum allowable request, and the need for the equipment is justified in terms of student use and learning outcomes.
-If instrumentation to update an existing program is requested, the request may exceed the \$200,000 limitation if the equipment request is supported by industry.
-Equipment requests for Small Projects for Institutions New to ATE should be within the overall scope of the project budget.
+Funds requested for equipment and instrumentation essential to meet the goals and objectives of the project normally may not exceed \$300,000 for the duration of a full project grant.
+Exceptions to this limit will be considered when a single piece of equipment costs more than \$300,000, and the need for the equipment is justified in terms of student use and learning outcomes.
+If instrumentation is requested to update an existing program, the request may exceed the \$300,000 limitation if the need for the equipment is validated by industry.
+Equipment requests for Track 1: Small Scale Projects must be within the overall scope of the project budget.
 It is expected that the proposer will request educational discounts from the equipment supplier, and that any discount will be explained in the budget justification.
-NSF funds may not be used to support expenditures that would normally be made in the absence of an award, such as costs for routine teaching activities (including curriculum development) and laboratory upgrades (supplies and computers).

-Equipment requests must be clearly disclosed in the proposal budget, justified in the budget justification, and be included in the NSF award budget.
+Equipment requests must be clearly disclosed in the proposal budget and justified in the budget justification.
 See 2 CFR § 200.313 for additional information.